xieyuheng/inner/source/_posts/person/martin-löf/on-the-meanings-of-the-logical-constants-and-the-justification-of-logical-laws.md

 which is essentially right: after some elaboration, at least, I hope that we shall have a sufficiently clear understanding of it.
 And the definition would simply be that,
 **when understood as an act of judging, a judgement is nothing but an act of knowing, and, when understood as that which is judged, it is a piece or, more solemnly, an object of knowledge**.

 The act of judging is the same as the act of knowing, and that what is judged is the object of knowledge.

 - **[Xie]**
+  When talking about an "object of knowledge", we are expressing the principle of constructivism, while when talking about "an act of knowing", a person's experience and consciousness is emphasised.

+  Thus the author's frame of thought can be summarized as the principle of constructivism with an emphasis on phenomenology.

+  Maybe we can say that `intuitionism = constructivism + phenomenology`.

+- **[Xie]**
+  We can view a person's understanding as semantics (phenomenology), we can also view a computer's understanding as semantics (the implementation).

+- **[Xie]**